dmi-3D/dmi-3D.github.io/training.md

 ---
 layout: page
-title: Resources for training and education
+title: Resources for Training and Education
 ---

 Below are links to various educational resources: